matthewcornell/peepweather/README.md

 - index:
     - intro, contact, etc.
     - forms for entering zip, and for entering query
+    - eventually including a form to set color ranges for parameters
 - overall summary
 - ...